 Curated for Families

-46 matching cards
+45 matching cards

 Filtered by subscription rebates, cashback, lounge access

 A family of four spending $5,000/month has different priorities than a solo trader or digital nomad.
-You need consistent cashback on groceries (the largest single category in most family budgets), rebates on the streaming subscriptions everyone uses, and - if you travel - lounge access that actually includes your partner and kids rather than just the cardholder.
+You need consistent cashback on groceries (the largest single category in most family budgets), rebates on the streaming subscriptions everyone uses, and, if you travel, lounge access that actually includes your partner and kids rather than just the cardholder.

-Most crypto card reviews focus on maximum cashback rates.
-For families, the math is different.
-A card offering 8% cashback but requiring $4,000 in staked tokens ties up capital you might need for an emergency.
 A card offering 4% with free Netflix and Spotify rebates can deliver more total value when you factor in the $30-40/month you are already paying for those subscriptions.
-The best family card is the one that maximizes total value across spending categories you already have, not the one with the flashiest headline rate.
+The best family card is the one that maximizes total household value across spending categories you already have, not the one with the flashiest headline rate.

 Family Card Comparison: At a Glance

-CardMax CashbackSubscription RebatesLounge AccessAnnual Fee / Stake
+CardMax CashbackSubscription RebatesLounge AccessGuest PolicyAnnual Fee / Stake

-Crypto.com Icy White5%Netflix, Spotify, Amazon PrimePriority Pass + 1 guest$40,000 CRO stake
+Crypto.com Icy White4%Netflix, Spotify, Amazon PrimePriority Pass1 guest included$50,000 CRO stake

-Bitget Card8%NoNoFree (0.9% tx)
+Bitget Card8% (net 7.1%)NoNoN/AFree (0.9% tx)

 What Families Need in a Crypto Card